nick-dawson/markdown-cv/index.md

 `2016 - now`__Idaho Power Company__, Boise, ID
-- Led cross-departmental team to assess improved wind generation forecast's financial impact.
-Quantified benefits at ~$100k, enabling strategic resource reallocation.
+- __Led a cross-departmental team__ to evaluate and quantify the financial impact of enhanced wind generation forecasting, resulting in strategic resource reallocation and cost savings of approximately $100k.
-- Created Python-based cloud seeding suspension criteria, adopted in operations (WY 2024), reducing minimum suspension period to 3 days from 30.
-Earned positive stakeholder feedback and inquiries for broader applications.
+- __Developed and implemented__ Python-based cloud seeding suspension criteria, adopted operationally in Wyoming (2024), reducing the minimum suspension period from 30 days to 3 days.
+This innovation received positive stakeholder feedback and generated inquiries for broader application.
-- Lead cross-deptarmental team to update solar and wind generation forecasts, reducing generation forecast error by ~30%, allowing for improved day-ahead resource planning.
+- __Directed a cross-departmental initiative__ to update solar and wind generation forecasts, achieving a ~30% reduction in forecast error and enabling improved day-ahead resource planning.
-- Pioneered Azure-based DevOps CI/CD workflow for Python git repositories at the company, streamlining testing and development, saving time and reducing errors.
+- __Pioneered the adoption__ of an Azure-based DevOps CI/CD workflow for Python Git repositories, streamlining testing and development processes, saving time, and reducing errors.
-- Developed and implemented Fire Potential Index forecast process to support companys Wildfire Mitigation Plan.
+- __Designed and deployed__ a Fire Potential Index forecast process, supporting the company's Wildfire Mitigation Plan and enhancing proactive wildfire response strategies.

 `2022 - now`__Oregon Air National Guard__, Portland, OR
-- Officer in Charge of the 123rd Combat Weather Flight which consists of 6 enlisted Weather Airmen.
+- __Officer in Charge__ of the 123rd Combat Weather Flight, overseeing a team of 6 enlisted Weather Airmen and ensuring operational readiness.
-- Coordinates training opportunities with Army National Guard units
+- __Coordinated training opportunities__ with Army National Guard units, enhancing inter-unit collaboration and operational integration.
-- Responsible for ensuring weather airmen are trained in both weather to support Army Guard and also familiarized with Army doctrine so we can successfully integrate into their operations.
+- __Developed and implemented__ comprehensive training protocols for Weather Airmen, aligning meteorological expertise with Army doctrine to facilitate seamless integration into joint operations.

 `2008 - 2022`__Army National Guard__, Missouri, Arizona, and Idaho
-- Combined 8 years part-time enlisted service with 3 years as a non-commissioned officer.
+- __Served 8 years__ as part-time enlisted personnel and 3 years as a non-commissioned officer, demonstrating leadership, strategic planning, and operational management within various units.
-- 2 years served as a logistics officer for an aviation batallion.
+- __Acting Forward Support Company Executive Officer in the 183rd Aviation Battalion for 2 years, managing supply chain operations while ensuring mission-critical resource availability.
-- 5 year break in service during Ph.D. and beginning of career at Idaho Power.
+- __Maintained active readiness and leadership skills__ through ongoing professional development during a 5-year hiatus for Ph.D. studies and early career development at Idaho Power.

 <!-- ### Footer